jeremy-daily/SSS2/README.md

   **DB,** Displays the baud rates.

   **CANCOMP,X** Turns on the ability for the SSS2 to respond to component ID requests.
-The value of X is binary: 0 = do not respond or 1 = respon to J1939 request messages.
+The value of X is binary: 0 = do not respond or 1 = respond to J1939 request messages.

   **ID,** Request the unique Chip ID from the Freescale K66 chip on the Teensy 3.6.

   **C0,X** where X is a 0 or 1.
 When X is 0, it turns off the display of received CAN messages from the first built-in controller, which is J1939.
 When X is > 0, it turns on the serial stream.
+The CAN messages can arrive faster than the USB stack can send.

   **C1,X** where X is a 0 or 1.
 When X is 0, it turns off the display of received CAN messages from the first built-in controller, which is J1939.
 When X is > 0, it turns on the serial stream.

   **GO,i,X** Starts and stops the can message in the _i_-th slot of the threading queue.
+The value of X is binary: 0 = stop message or 1 = start message.

-  **SP,X** Sets the shortest period for a periodic CAN transmission.
-This sets the lower bound of the inter thread CAN messages.
+  **SP,X** Sets the shortest period in milliseconds for a periodic CAN transmission.
+This sets the lower bound of the interthread CAN messages.

   **STARTCAN,** Enables all CAN messages that are setup to start.
 This is like sending the command `GO,i,1` for all i.